Carl Sandburg College

 - The mission of Carl Sandburg College is to provide accessible, quality education in a caring environment by keeping the learner's needs at the center of decision making and by working in partnership with communities of the College district.

-- The teacher population of 92 teachers has declined by 13% over five years.
+- The teacher population of 92 teachers has stayed relatively flat over five years.

 |Carl Sandburg College||(IL) Community College Avg.|